fmor5954/MobilePay-PoS-v10/docs/create_qr_codes.md

 Please be aware that it is all lowercase.
 The POS beacon id is either a 15 digit number (no letters) or a GUID.
 The format is both for sandbox and production environment.

-If yo want to print the QR code we have a template for MobilePay stickers: https://www.mobilepay.dk/materialebank/marketingmateriale/klistermaerker/mobilepay-klistermaerker-m-plads-til-qr
+If yo want to print the QR code we have a template for MobilePay stickers on the [MobilePay website](https://www.mobilepay.dk/materialebank/marketingmateriale/klistermaerker/mobilepay-klistermaerker-m-plads-til-qr)